meowFlute/project_euler/README.md

 # Scott's Project Euler Software

+## What is this repo?
+Solving the problems at https://projecteuler.net/ for fun.
+I'll do it in C and/or Fortran and use it as an excuse to do some things in CUDA and OpenCL because that is part of the fun.

+### TODO LIST
+- Make a script that automates adding new problems. something like `./addproblem 72` and it will go in and edit/create all of the files appropriately so that I don't have to do repetitive tasks.
+- Add in some kind of unit testing suite that checks against the example problems given in most questions as well as the solutions

 ## Current Build Status
 Every commit triggers an automatic workflow on an ubuntu machine remotely.

 ### build status
 ![Main Project Build Status](https://github.com/meowFlute/project_euler/actions/workflows/makefile.yml/badge.svg)

-### unit test status
-I don't have unit tests yet (I've only just made this repo today) so this is just a placeholder

 ## Build Instructions
-`make` in the root project directory should take care of it assuming you have the correct library dependencies available
+`make` in the root project directory should take care of it assuming you have the correct library dependencies available.
+If you don't use ctags or any of the other things that I have baked into my standard `make` call, you can run `make minimal` which at the moment is what is running in my [my build workflow](https://github.com/meowFlute/project_euler/blob/main/.github/workflows/makefile.yml)

 ### Dependencies
 #### libc (math)